 The following information is taken from a press release from the MOSES Rural Women’s Project.

 Don’t miss four all-day workshops supporting women in sustainable agriculture this summer.
-The women-led workshop series, hosted by the Rural Women's Project, a venture of the Midwest Organic and Sustainable Education Service (MOSES) in partnership with The White House Project, will be held on farms in Wisconsin and Minnesota.
+The women-led workshop series, hosted by the Rural Women's Project, a venture of the Midwest Organic and Sustainable Education Service (MOSES) in partnership with

 These workshops will provide women farmers and food-focused business owners with an inspiring blend of practical information, skill-building, farm tours, resource connections and networking opportunities to encourage and support this growing segment of organic farmers, entrepreneurs and agricultural leaders.